UniTime/unitime-doc/distribution-preferences.md

 * **Owner**
 	* The manager during whose timetabling the preference will be applied - that depends on who timetables the classes in the distribution preference
-		* If there are classes timetabled by different managers, the manager who timetables first "will not know" about the preference, the preference will be applied during the timetabling of the last manager (last to commit his/her timetable)
+		* If there are classes timetabled by different managers, the manager who timetables first "will not know" about the preference, the preference will be applied during the timetabling of the last manager (last to commit their timetable)
-	* Note: distribution preferences which are put on instructors are taken into account during departmental timetabling only
+	* **Note:** Distribution preferences which are put on instructors are taken into account during departmental timetabling only

 * **Class**
 	* Classes in the distribution preference (if there is no number after the name of the scheduling subpart, the preference is put on the subpart level - so for example Lec 1 means the preference is on the first lecture while Lec means that the preference is for all lectures)